 The remaining semester hours in music are selected by the student in consultation with an advisor.
-Areas of study may include ethnomusicology, music education, music history, music theory, and performance.
-At least 23 semester hours, 12 in the field of specialization, must be in the upper division.
+Course work may be chosen from ethnomusicology, music education, music history, music theory, and performance.
 Students must select sufficient elective courses to complete the 120 hours required for graduation.